WebSVG/voronoi/README.md

   * Optionally include distance from walls to the sampling selection cost
 * Range slider with interactive update for adding and removing seeds to and out of existing set
 * Show/hide (cells, edges, seeds) and independently configure the SVG export
+* Browser local storage of config parameters (Not SVG, not seeds as they can be saved separately)

 # Planned features
 * Shaped tesslation area